Quantum Entanglement and Spectral Form Factor: Introduction

-In this article, we would like to replace the Hamiltonian by a modular Hamiltonian in quantum chaos quantities.
-We begin from the Gaussian random 2-qubit model.
-This model has a clear relation between entanglement entropy and maximum violation of Bell's inequality.
-We study the relation between the spectral form factor and entanglement entropy or concurrence of a pure state.
-Although the maximum degrees of freedom in a 2-qubit model is just four, the random coupling constant generates an infinite degree of freedom to form a statistical ensemble for a study of spectral form factor and level spacing distribution \cite{Dyson:1962es, Lau:2018kpa, Lau:2020qnl}.
-Then we use Rényi entropy for a single interval in CFT$_2$ to calculate the spectral form factor for probing the entanglement spectrum.
-To summarize our results: \begin{itemize} \item We observe that the occurring time of the first dip in the spectral form factor is proportional to the value of entanglement entropy in the simulation of the Gaussian random 2-qubit model.
-The expansion of the spectral form factor in Fourier time reaches the same conclusion. \item We observe that dynamics is independent of a choice of initial states at the late time, which is one of the conditions of classical chaos.
-The simulation of the level spacing distribution function in the Gaussian random 2-qubit model shows that the spectrum is not governed by the random matrix theory. \item We develop the technique of calculating the spectral form factor in terms of the familiar way, $n$-sheet manifold.
-This shows the applicability in QFT.
-When one considers the Greenberger–Horne–Zeilinger (GHZ) state, the spectral form factor is one.
+In this paper, we study the spectral form factor from the opinion of Quantum Entanglement (by replacing the Hamiltonian with a modular Hamiltonian).
+We begin with the Gaussian random 2-qubit model.
+This model has an analytical relation between entanglement entropy and maximum violation of Bell's inequality.
+We study the relation between the spectral form factor and the concurrence of a pure state.
+The maximum degree of freedom in a 2-qubit model is just four.
+The random coupling constant generates a statistical ensemble with infinite degrees of freedom \cite{Dyson:1962es,Lau:2018kpa,Lau:2020qnl}.
+Since QFT has a continuum spectrum, it is hard to argue the behavior from random qubit models.
+We develop the technique of calculating the spectral form factor from the $n$-sheet manifold.
+We then use Rényi entropy for a single interval in CFT$_2$ to calculate the spectral form factor as a probe of the entanglement spectrum.
+To summarize our results: \begin{itemize} \item The occurring time of the first dip in the spectral form factor is positively correlated to entanglement entropy in the Gaussian random 2-qubit model.
+We also consider the random 3-qubit model and obtain a consistent result. \item The dynamics is independent of the choice of initial states at the late time.
+It is one of the conditions for classical chaos.
+We study the Gaussian random 2- and 3-qubit models.
+The numerical study of the level spacing distribution function shows that the spectrum follows the Gaussian unitary ensemble (GUE). \item When one considers Bell's state, the spectral form factor is one.
 Each eigenvalue of the modular Hamiltonian has the same value in this state.
 When we calculate the spectral form factor for a single interval in CFT$_2$, the spectral form factor is also one.
 The result exhibits the difference between the continuum and discrete spectrum because the Rényi entropy can depend on the Rényi index.
-This provides a strong constraint to the entanglement spectrum of QFT.
-The ${\cal N}=4$ super Yang-Mills theory also gives one to the spectral form factor.
-Hence the constraint should be useful for a further study of AdS/CFT correspondence. \end{itemize}
+This difference provides a strong constraint to the entanglement spectrum of QFT.
+The spectral form factor for the twisted density matrix is also one in $\mathcal{N}=4$ super Yang-Mills theory.
+Here we extend the definition by replacing the reduced density matrix with the twisted one.
+Hence the constraint should be helpful for a further study of AdS/CFT correspondence. \end{itemize}